MtnViewJohn/DrawBoy/README.md

 Under the pick line will be the input prompt for the current pick.
-It will display the current weaving mode (lift-plan or tabby) and the current line in the WIF file.
+It will display the current weaving mode (lift-plan or tabby) and the current line in the draft file.
 Treadling the loom will advance to the next pick.
 At any time, the user can type commands to change the behavior of **drawboy**: